nadzyah/log-anomaly-detector/README.md

 **This project is a fork of [https://github.com/AICoE/log-anomaly-detector/](https://github.com/AICoE/log-anomaly-detector/)**

-Log anomaly detector is an open source project that can connect to streaming sources and produce predictions of abnormal log lines.
+Log anomaly detector is an open-source project that can connect to streaming sources and produce predictions of abnormal log lines.
 Internally it uses unsupervised machine learning.
-We incorporate a number of machine learning models to achieve this result.
-In addition it includes a human in the loop feedback system.
+We incorporate several machine learning models to achieve this result.
+In addition, it includes a human in the loop feedback system.

 Changes from the original project:
 - Python v3.8 support
-- MongoDB as data source and  data sink support
+- MongoDB as a data source and  data sink support
-- Run analysis for specific host
+- Run analysis for a specific host
-- UI and Prometeus support was removed
+- UI and Prometheus support was removed

 ---